 What do you think of Amber's invention of the word "STEM?"

-A second YouTuber who chose to make a video on advice for how to look more lesbian, in a comedic way, is Stevie.
-In her video, "How To: Look Like a Lesbian," she opens by acknowledging that many of her viewers contact her for help with looking more "queer" (no, this isn't the negative kind.
-Queer merely refers to outside of the gender and sexuality boxes).
-Some of her suggestions are to wear hats—because hats are totally gay, boots, and definitely a sports bra!
-Like Arielle, the purpose of the video is to make fun of gay stereotypes, not to actually help people look "gayer" because there is no such thing as a "gay look."
+Stevie is a YouTuber who chose to make a video on how to look more lesbian in a comedic way.
+In her video, "How To: Look Like a Lesbian," she opens by acknowledging that many of her viewers contact her for help with looking more "queer."
+(Queer refers to outside the gender and sexuality boxes).
+Some of her suggestions are to wear hats—because hats are totally gay—boots, and definitely a sports bra!
+The purpose of the video is to make fun of gay stereotypes, not to actually help people look "gayer" because there is no such thing as a "gay look."

-At some point, society needs to stop looking at stereotypes to teach them about sociological categories of people.
-Not all lesbians look the same just as not all straight women look the same.
-It isn't until we stop relying on the heteronormative that we can all be free from oppression.
+At some point, society needs to stop looking at stereotypes to teach them about people.
+Not all lesbians look the same.
+Likewise, not all straight women look the same.
+Until we stop relying on the heteronormative, we won't be free from this type of oppression.
 Seeing everything in terms of either masculine or feminine holds us back from progression.
-Future generations need to be permitted to embrace their own rules to live by rather than previously invented viewpoints that prevent them from fully accepting themselves.
+Future generations need the freedom to embrace their own rules, rather than live by previously invented limits that prevent them from fully accepting themselves.

 Did you learn something new about the lesbian community in this article?